-People with Duchenne muscular dystrophy (defined as progressive limb girdle weakness with at least one of: (1) dystrophic changes on muscle biopsy with reduced or absent dystrophin staining; (2) deletion, duplication or point mutation of dystrophin gene) and all degrees of scoliosis documented by appropriate x-rays would be included.
+We would include patients with DMD (defined as progressive limb girdle weakness with at least one of: (1) dystrophic changes on muscle biopsy with reduced or absent dystrophin staining; (2) deletion, duplication, or point mutation of dystrophin gene) and all degrees of scoliosis documented by appropriate X-rays.

-It was possible that this definition might have resulted in the inclusion of some individuals with an intermediate or severe Becker phenotype.
-However, the inclusion of only biopsy proven dystrophin negative cases could potentially result in the loss of some important data.
+It is possible that use of this definition might have resulted in the inclusion of some individuals with an intermediate or severe Becker phenotype.
+However, the inclusion of only biopsy-proven dystrophin negative cases could potentially result in the loss of some important data.